shivsondhi/Simple-End-to-End-Machine-Learning-project/README.md

 - operator (used for dictionary manipulations)
 - pickle

+Most of this is learnt from various websites online, but a special mention must go to [MachineLearningMastery](https://machinelearningmastery.com/).
-I will keep updating parts of the project as and when applicable.
-Probable addition includes data preprocessing which is an important step in most Machine Learning algorithms!
+I will keep updating parts of the project as and when I get back to this.
+A probable addition includes data preprocessing which is an important step in most Machine Learning algorithms!